 Food preparation workers perform a variety of tasks other than cooking, such as slicing meat and brewing coffee.

-Food preparation workers are employed in restaurants, hotels, and other places where food is served, such as cafeterias, grocery stores, hospitals, and schools.
-They often work early mornings, late evenings, weekends, or holidays.
-About 1 in 2 worked part time in 2014.
+Food preparation workers are employed in places where food is made or served, such as cafeterias, grocery stores, hospitals, and schools.
+Part-time work is common.
+Work schedules may vary to include early mornings, late evenings, weekends, or holidays.

 Explore resources for employment and wages by state and area for food preparation workers.